super-heavy-milk/blog/content/posts/on-layoffs.md

 >
 > _Teach a man to code and he'll... uh... code for his or family or something._

-At this point in the story, it's the mid-2010s.
+Fast forward a year or two; it's now the mid-2010s.

-The [learn to code](https://en.wikipedia.org/wiki/Learn_to_Code) meme hasn't yet calcified into a bitter joke, and has fully saturated the cultural collective unconscious.
-I'm just the right combination of curious, desperate and impressionable to get caught up in the undertow and so I resign myself to learning the drudgery of _feeding a computer cryptic instructions till it does things_.
-Plus, it seems like that's where all the other failed creative types are ending up, so I might as well try to catch the wave.
+The [learn to code](https://en.wikipedia.org/wiki/Learn_to_Code) meme hasn't yet calcified into a bitter joke.
+Conversely, it has fully saturated the cultural collective unconscious.
+I'm just the right combination of curious, idealistic and desperate to get caught up in the undertow.
+I resign myself to learning the drudgery of _giving a computer cryptic instructions till it does stuff_.
+Additionally, it seems like that's where all the other failed creative types have ended up, so I might as well try to catch the wave.

 This turns out to be lengthy process for me, involving community college, learning calculus in my mid-20s, grad school, and IBM Mainframes.

 > _Yeah...
 IBM Mainframes.
 I was convinced that was going to be my edge._

-Eventually though, it pays off, and in January 2020, I end up landing a gig at a Large Corporation™ working on an _enterprise™ e-commerce search platform_.
+Eventually though, it pays off, and in January 2020, I end up landing a gig at a Large Corporation working on an _Enterprise™ E-Commerce Search Platform_.

 For the first time in my life, I'm challenged by a _job_.